EbGazar/Feature-Engineering-and-EDA/README.md

 ## List of Projects

+### 💡 Diabets.

+##### Project Overview:

+The datasets consist of several medical predictor (independent) variables and one target (dependent) variable, Outcome.
+Independent variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.

 ### 💡 AMES Housing Price.

 ##### Project Overview:

 The AMES dataset contains information about houses, the dataset contains 77 features including the size of the house, neighborhood, etc...